DeStore-Network/.github/profile/README.md

 ## Information:

-- 🙋‍♀️ Please join our and keep up to date [Telegram channel](https://t.me/DeStore_Network).
+- 🙋‍♀️ join our [Telegram channel](https://t.me/DeStore_Network) to keep up to date.

 - 🌈🧙 Remember, it is in the bear market where the OGs are born!